How Do I Change My Business Model?

 2. Prepare to say “no”

 If you were good at your old role(s), then you’ll likely have to contend with some Word of Mouth Ripples® long after you shift to a new type of business.
 Whenever you change your offerings, there’s going to be a lengthy lag time before the rest of the world seems to “get it” too.
 Or maybe they’ll never get it!
-I still regularly (as in, this week) get referrals about website design and social media management, despite the fact that I haven’t done those things in years (and in the case of web design, never really did it at all!).
+I still sometimes get referrals about website design and social media management, despite the fact that I haven’t done those things in years.

 In the meantime, learn to say a polite “no” when these emails and DMs come your way.
 My favourite way to say no is to provide an alternative to me!
 I have a short list of people I trust that I recommend based on the person inquiring.